-The University of Toronto sponsors the University of Toronto Pension Plan and the University of Toronto (OISE) Pension Plan to provide pension benefits to its employees.
+The Governing Council of the University of Toronto is the legal administrator of the University of Toronto Pension Plan and the University of Toronto (OISE) Pension Plan to provide pension benefits to its employees.
 These plans are contributory defined benefit pension plans registered under and subject to the Ontario Pension Benefits Act.